mrworf/iceshelf/README.md

 - OpenPGP / GNU Privacy Guard (typically referred to as `gpg`)
 - python-gnupg - Encryption & Signature (NOT `gnupg`, it's `python-gnupg`) Ubuntu comes with a version, but unfortunately it's too old.
-You should install this using the `pip` tool to make sure you get a current version.
+You should install this using the `pip3` tool to make sure you get a current version.
 - par2 - Parity tool
 - aws - In order to upload archive to glacier